 Statement of Findings for Wetlands

-Actions proposed by the NPS that have the potential to have adverse impacts on wetlands must be addressed in an environmental assessment (EA) or an environmental impact statement (EIS).
-If the preferred alternative in an EA or EIS would result in adverse impacts on wetlands, a statement of findings documenting compliance with this executive order and the National Park Service's Director's Order 77-1, Wetland Protection, is completed and generally included as an appendix in the EA or EIS.
+Actions proposed by the National Park Service that have the potential to have adverse impacts on wetlands must be addressed in an environmental assessment (EA) or an environmental impact statement (EIS).
+If the preferred alternative in an EA or EIS would result in adverse impacts on wetlands, a statement of findings documenting compliance with this executive order and the National Park Service Director''s Order 77-1 Wetland Protection is completed and generally included as an appendix in the EA or EIS.

 Statement of Significance